turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

 ### Troubleshooting

-This section provides information to help troubleshoot common issues you might encounter while using Turbo Server.
+This section provides information to help troubleshoot common issues you might encounter while using TurboServer.

 #### Common Issues